Donnie/nginx-letsencrypt-multisite/README.md

 10. Right-click on the text label showing the pub key value and save it as "authorized_keys"

 #### Configure SSH key
 1. SSH to your Linode VPS using your root password.
-You can use FileZilla or Putty both
+You can use FileZilla or Putty or both
 2. Create folder `/root/.ssh`

 `mkdir ~/.ssh`